richlamdev/vim-cheatsheet/README.md

 ### Jump list

-    CTRL  -o, CTRL-i             - go to the previous (older), next (is near o) cursor position :jumps                       - to display jump list
+    CTRL-o, CTRL-i               - go to the previous (older), next (is near o) cursor position :jumps                       - to display jump list
     :clearjumps                  - clear the jump list
     gf                           - go to file in cursor